CULPRITCHAOS/Gemini-IDE-UI/README.md

   <h1>Gemini CLI UI</h1>
 </div>

-A desktop and mobile UI for [Gemini CLI](https://github.com/google-gemini/gemini-cli), Google's official CLI for AI-assisted coding.
+A desktop and mobile UI [Gemini CLI](https://github.com/google-gemini/gemini-cli), Google's official CLI for AI-assisted coding.
 You can use it locally or remotely to view your active projects and sessions in Gemini CLI and make changes to them the same way you would do it in Gemini CLI.
 This gives you a proper interface that works everywhere.

 ## Screenshots